Queen's Tower, London: Restoration

 In 1966, with the rest of the building demolished, the tower was repaired to enable it to stand on its own, which involved the construction of new foundations.
 There are also two stone lions at the foot of the tower, which were once set at the entrance to the Imperial Institute.
 These two stone lions are pair of a set of four, the other two (which are not in such good condition) are in the grounds of the Commonwealth Institute.

 In 2022 works started to complete repairs to the masonry and replace the copper roof, following a fail of masonry.
 The timber louvres around the bell chamber will be replaced along with repairs or replacement of the flat roofs to the balconies.
 The work is expected to take two years to complete.
-The work required an 83m free-standing scaffold tower consisting of an inner access scaffold, outer scaffold exoskelton and a besoke circular temporary roof covering.
+The work required an 83m free-standing scaffold tower consisting of an inner access scaffold, outer scaffold exoskeleton and a bespoke circular temporary roof covering.
 Propping was installed in the basement tunnels and transfer the load into the tower's foundations.